 However, make sure you don’t cut sodium too much, or your performance in the gym could suffer due to inadequate energy levels.
 The current recommendation for daily intake is a maximum of 2300 milligrams per day (9).
 Eat fresh ingredients instead of processed items when possible to avoid extra salt content in prepared foods.

 - Get Moving

-Increase physical activity by at least 30 minutes every day, whether it’s through walking around the mall or doing cardio at the gym.
+Include physical activity at least 30 minutes every day, whether it’s through walking around the mall or doing cardio at the gym.
 You are more likely to stick to an exercise regimen if you like how it makes your body feel.

 The Bottom Line

-The tilapia and asparagus diet can work if you combine it with a sensible eating plan, exercise routine, and the recommended daily allowance of nutrients.
+The tilapia and asparagus diet can work if you include those foods in a sensible balanced eating plan, exercise routine, and the recommended daily allowance of nutrients.
 Allowing for fewer than 1000 calories per day may lead to nutrient deficiency, so make sure you eat enough protein every day to avoid health issues like fatigue and hair loss.

 Combining this diet with other weight loss programs that emphasize healthy eating habits may be more effective than just following this diet alone.
 Talk to your doctor about starting this new eating regimen especially if you’re taking medication or have pre-existing conditions like diabetes, hypertension, or cardiovascular disease.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Consumption of fish and n-3 fatty acids and risk of incident Alzheimer’s disease (2003, pubmed.gov)